 Treat yourself to a fresh lobster salad or oysters dredged from the River Fal and if you like the idea of trying one of the traditional Cornish fish dishes which can be found in some restaurants, look out for Star Gazy Pie, so named because the fish stare skywards from the pastry crust in which they are baked.

-Speciality shops, many of which are farm based, offer oak smoked seafood, hams, turkey and a variety of other meats.
+Speciality shops, many of which are farm based, offer oak smoked seafood, hams, turkey and a variety of other meats, many of which are organically reared.

 World renowned chefs have located themselves in Cornwall to be close to the abundance of quality fresh local produce.